Do I Need a VPN?

 What you do online isn’t private.
 Your internet service provider (ISP) can see your browsing activity, what you download, where you're located and more.
 Through encryption, a VPN keeps all this information private.

-Say you want to watch a video on YouTube at a coffee shop.
-When you type "youtube.com" into your browser, you’re beaming out data — like your IP address and your location — to a public server (some of which are fairly easy to hack into) before you even reach the site.
+Say you want to watch a video on YouTube at the mall.
+When you type "youtube.com" into your browser, you’re beaming out data like your IP address and location to a public server, some of which are fairly easy to hack into before you even reach the site.

-A VPN acts as a sort of invisibility cloak during that in-between by encrypting your data, blocking everyone but you from seeing it.
+A VPN acts as a sort of invisibility cloak during that in-between by encrypting your data and rerouting your traffic through its servers, blocking everyone but you from seeing it.
 This may not seem too important for a site like YouTube, but if you think about all the times you've checked your bank account or other private information on public Wi-Fi, it's easier to imagine how quickly things can go wrong if you're not careful.

 How does a VPN work?